epringi/slidingpuzzle/README.md

-Requires Python 3.7 or <
+Requires Python 3.7 or >

-In windows run: python puzzle.py
+To run: python puzzle.py
-Linux: ./puzzle.py